 Held in Iford near Lewes on 14 – 16 January and 4 – 5 March 2020 (a five-day course)

 We regret that this course is now fully booked.
 We will be running further Foundation courses in East Sussex during 2020.
-Please see our courses and events page for those that are currently open for booking.
-In the meantime if you would like to be alerted when courses become available for booking please complete the contact form on our website or email email@example.com.
+Please see our courses and events page for those that are currently open for booking and our future courses list for the dates of Foundation courses that will open for booking later this year.
+If you would like to be alerted when courses become available for booking please complete the contact form on our website or email firstname.lastname@example.org.

 The Foundation course: Introduction to a Person-Centred Approach to Death and Dying is a five-day course.
 It forms Part I of the 20-day Diploma in The Living Well Dying Well Person-Centred Approach to Death and Dying, which is a Crossfields Institute endorsed quality mark programme.
 All participants receive a CPD (Continuous Professional Development) certificate on completion of the five days.